Skip to product information

 10:30 AM Innovative Housing Models and Pathways to Homeownership

-Speakers: Dylan Lamar (Cultivate, Inc.) and Faith Kumon (Heirloom Properties)
+Speakers: Dylan Lamar (Cultivate, Inc.), Kalen McNamara (Frolic Community) and Faith Kumon (Heirloom Properties)

 This session will feature the work of visionaries who are paving the way for greater access to homeownership through forward-thinking housing and development models.
 This will also describe innovative financial structures leveraging available local and federal funding for sustainability.